solvespace/solvespace/README.md

 Building on Mac OS X
 --------------------

-You will need XCode tools, CMake and libpng.
+You will need XCode tools, CMake, libpng and Freetype.
 Assuming you use [homebrew][], these can be installed with:

     brew install cmake libpng freetype